-ADT contract length: 3 years
+ADT contract length: 36 months

-Frontpoint contract length: 1–3 years
+Frontpoint contract length: None

 Which has better equipment and integrations, ADT or Frontpoint?

-ADT Pulse and home automation
+ADT Command and home automation

-The ADT Pulse mobile app also makes it easy to arm and disarm your system no matter where you are, and you can set specific rules for home automation.
+The ADT Control mobile app also makes it easy to arm and disarm your system no matter where you are, and you can set specific rules for home automation.
 For example, if you want the lights to turn on when you arrive home from work, the system can do that for you.

 Frontpoint and home automation